mattzink7/cloudcannnon/content/services/homeowners/_index.md

   - _bookshop_name: services-feed
     heading: Sustainability Services for Homeowners
     body: >-
-      In today's ever-evolving world, every homeowner plays a crucial role in shaping a sustainable future.
-At Essentia, we empower homeowners with innovative tools and solutions, making it easier than ever to reduce your carbon footprint, conserve energy, and save on utility bills.
+      Every homeowner plays a crucial role in shaping a sustainable future.
+At Essentia, we empower homeowners with innovative solutions, making it easier than ever to reduce your carbon footprint, conserve energy, and save on utility bills.
 Discover how we can make a difference in your home today.
     services_feed: Homeowners
     background_color: gray
   - _bookshop_name: blog-feed